AryaWiratama26/fastdc/README.md

 [FastDC Website](https://fastdc.vercel.app/)

 ## Note :
-- This project will be update
+- This project will be updated regularly with new features and improvements
 ---